JanDexter/admin/README-devs.md

 2. **Database:**
    - Create the database in MySQL.
    - Run migrations: `php artisan migrate --force`
-   - Seed users: `php artisan db:seed --class=UserRoleSeeder`
+   - Seed users: `php artisan migrate --seed`
-   - By default, only one admin account is created.
-Only the admin can add new accounts via the dashboard.
-There are no staff accounts yet.
+   - By default, the database is empty.
+The first user to register at `/register` becomes the admin.
 3. **Frontend Build:**
    - Install dependencies: `npm install`
    - Build assets: `npm run build`